Welcome to the largest intact, unprotected

 At 2.5 million acres of wild lands and hundreds of miles of Wild & Scenic rivers, Oregon's Owyhee Canyonlands represents the largest conservation opportunity remaining in the lower 48 states.

-The Owyhee Canyonlands are home to the one of the nation's largest herds of California bighorn sheep as well as pronghorn antelope, Rocky Mountain elk, mule deer, seven species of bats, Greater sage-grouse and songbirds, redband trout, longnose snakes, and pygmy rabbits.
+The Owyhee Canyonlands is home to the one of the nation's largest herds of California bighorn sheep as well as pronghorn antelope, Rocky Mountain elk, mule deer, seven species of bats, Greater sage-grouse and songbirds, redband trout, longnose snakes, and pygmy rabbits.
 Innumerable archaeological and historical sites are hidden in its canyons.